Arbiter04032000/XHTech/index.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/Arbiter04032000/xhTech/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Welcome, traveller.

+***This website is an all-in-one place to find projects I am, or have, working on, the technical experiments I delve into, and the things I simply enjoy, be they in the gaming or technological worlds.

 ### Markdown